 In an embedding application, the OS thread that originally calls scheme_basic_env is the OS thread of the original place.
 When scheme_basic_env is called a second time to reset the interpreter, it can be called in an OS thread that is different from the original call to scheme_basic_env.
 Thereafter, the new thread is the OS thread for the original place.

 Racket implements threads for Racket programs without aid from the operating system, so that Racket threads are cooperative from the perspective of C code.
-On Unix, stand-alone Racket uses a single OS-implemented thread.
-On Windows and Mac OS X, stand-alone Racket uses a few private OS-implemented threads for background tasks, but these OS-implemented threads are never exposed by the Racket API.
+Stand-alone Racket may uses a few private OS-implemented threads for background tasks, but these OS-implemented threads are never exposed by the Racket API.

 Racket can co-exist with additional OS-implemented threads, but the additional OS threads must not call any scheme_ function.
 Only the OS thread representing a particular place can call scheme_ functions.
 (This restriction is stronger than saying all calls for a given place must be serialized across threads.
 Racket relies on properties of specific threads to avoid stack overflow and garbage collection.)
 In an embedding application, for the original place, only the OS thread used to call scheme_basic_env can call scheme_ functions.
 For any other place, only the OS thread that is created by Racket for the place can be used to call scheme_ functions.